FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

-Freedie Minigame Maker 2 is a script-type minigame creation plugin.
+FreedyMinigameMaker2 is a script-type minigame creation plugin.
 Executing a command is the basic principle.

 ```